- Latin America

 I’d never been to Argentina and, with this being an exploratory ride, I have to admit that during the transfer from Ushuaia to the start of the ride I had mixed feelings of excitement and trepidation!
 However, any worries were soon allayed as we arrived at a shady grove on Estancia Maria Luisa and met our guide, Adolfo, and the horses that would take us to the End of the World.
-My horse for the next ten days was a beautiful Criollo cross called Socketti, due to his four little white socks.
+My horse for the next ten days was a beautiful Criollo cross called Soquette, due to his four little white socks.
 He was the perfect gentleman throughout, and carried me surefootedly over the different terrain we crossed.

 The first day we rode for about four hours and took the time to get used to our horses and the South American style of riding.
-Accompanied by our guides Adolfo and Flori, with four laden pack horses and two spare horses, we made a happy gang as we enjoyed the unexpected sunshine; something we were told not to get used to as the weather on the Mitre Peninsula is constantly changing and the temperature can drop in the blink of an eye.
+Accompanied by our guides Adolfo and Flori, with four laden pack horses and two spare horses, we made a happy gang as we enjoyed the unexpected sunshine; something we were told not to get used to as the weather on the Mitre Peninsula is constantly changing.
+The temperature can drop in the blink of an eye.
 As we rode along the beach for the first time we were delighted to see an albatross flying low along the breaking waves next to us.

 After a good night’s sleep at Puesta La Chaira, where we met some of the gauchos who work this lonely land, our second day started out misty and damp but our spirits were high and, after seeing eagles and guanacos yesterday, we were already alert for new experiences.
 We were not disappointed as condors accompanied us over the headland and then, to our delight, a King penguin met us as we descended to the beach.
 He seemed a little lost and was obviously taking a break on his way to Antarctica.

 The final leg to the End of the World was on foot.
-We crossed the channel from Thetis Bay by canoe to start our hike over the unspoiled moorland to the Cape San Diego lighthouse.
+We crossed the channel from Thetis Bay by canoe to start our hike over the unspoiled moorland to Cape San Diego lighthouse.
 With only occasional guanaco trails to follow, the 23km route took us up and down hill to a trig point from where we had a 360° view; clear skies to the north, storms to the south, which were moving in.
-It was another hour or so the Cape San Diego lighthouse, where a sealion colony resided on the rocks, and there was a glimpse of a school of orca out to sea.
+It was another hour or so to the Cape San Diego lighthouse where a sealion colony resided on the rocks, and there was a glimpse of a school of orca out to sea.

 A day off today was very welcome and the weather was kind to us again in the morning.
-Some took the opportunity for a (very cold) morning swim and there was definitely a fiesta feel as we sat down to home made pizza for lunch, baked in the oven outside.
+Some took the opportunity for a (very cold) morning swim and there was definitely a fiesta feel as we sat down to home made pizza for lunch, baked in the outdoor oven.
 There were many quiet, reflective moments, so easy to slip into in such a beautiful and remote location.
 A starry night beckoned again, and shooting stars split the sky – now what did I wish for ….?

 Leaving Policarpo for the second, last time in the late afternoon, we expected a long ride well into the night to reach our destination.
-But the weather and conditions were exceptional, the rain had passed and we had the most amazing ride.
+However, the weather and conditions were exceptional; the rain had passed and we had the most amazing ride.
 There was something very surreal about cantering on the headland with wild horses one minute, and the next dropping down to the beach to find a very inquisitive King penguin.
 The open beaches and firm sand meant we had a faster ride back than any of us had anticipated, stopping only to say hello to a leopard seal, accompanied by condors and an albatross.
 This is a day that none of us will forget.

 Our final day and, as we rode along the trail, slowly civilisation returned.
-Although this was our last ride, everyone was in high spirits, and Adolfo led us on many a merry trail through the sheep pastures.
+Although this was our last ride, everyone was in high spirits.
+Adolfo led us on many a merry trail through the sheep pastures.
 As we reached high ground we took a final look back along the Mitre Peninsula as it faded into the horizon.